 - Raising climate awareness among school teachers to facilitate the introduction of climate education in primary, secondary, and high schools.

-- Assisting teachers in the practical application of the Climate Box toolkit by facilitating incorporation of the climate change topics into the school curriculum, extracurricular activities and further education.
+- Assisting teachers in the practical application of the Climate Box toolkit by facilitating the incorporation of the climate change topics into the school curriculum, extracurricular activities, and further education.